-Fig. 14.7 Three ways of controlling the movement of a redundant (or non redundant) arm as shown in Fig. 14.6.
-DK, IK: networks solving the direct or inverse kinematics, respectively.
-FM: forward model of the process.
-IM: inverse model of the process.
-The dashed lines in (c) denote the error signals used to train the inverse model
+Fig. 14.11 Three ways of controlling the movement of a redundant (or non redundant) arm as shown in Fig. 14.9.
+FM, IM: networks solving the direct and inverse kinematics (or dynamics), respectively.
+FM: forward model of the process (FMp) or the body (FMb).
+IM: inverse model of the process (IMp) or the body (IMb).
+In (c) the FMp corresponds to the efference copy signals.